SvenLoeve/lilchip/README.md

-# MindFit
+# LPLink
-This is the git repository for the HU applied universities Mindfit project.
+This is the git repository for the HU applied universities LPLink project.